Customer experience is fast becoming the leading factor that determines a business’ success.

-The solution to this all comes down to making sure your agents have adequate training and possess key customer service skills.
+The solution to this all comes down to making sure you provide adequate training that teaches key customer service skills.

 Showing empathy is about caring for customers and putting them first.

 Respect can simply be shown through politeness.
-Use role play exercises to encourage your agents to always maintain a polite manner.
+Use role play exercises to encourage your staff to always maintain a polite manner.

-To further prevent any instances of poor customer service, training agents on individual contact channels is also important, as different skills are required for different channels.
+Specific training on individual contact channels is also important, as different skills are required for different channels.

 Responding to a customer on live chat, for example, is not the same as a phone call.
-Before placing an agent on a contact channel, make sure they’ve received specific training and know the best practices.
+Before placing an agent on a contact channel, make sure they’ve received the proper training and know the best practices.

-Finally, as well as good customer service etiquette, training needs to involve giving your agents in-depth knowledge of the products/service you sell or provide.
+Finally, as well as good customer service etiquette, training needs to involve in-depth knowledge of the products/service you sell or provide.

-An element of this will come with experience and time with the company, but even new agents need to know more than a customer can find out for themselves on your website.
+An element of this will come with experience and time with the business, but even new members need to know more than a customer can find out for themselves on your website.

-Having highly knowledgeable agents will become more and more important as AI technology is increasingly used in contact centres.
+Having highly knowledgeable customer advisors will become more and more important as AI technology is increasingly used in contact centres.

-When chatbots deal with easy requests, it’s your agents’ job to deal with complex issues.
+When chatbots deal with easy requests, it’s the support team's job to deal with complex issues.

 That means no more easy ‘I’ve forgotten my password’ problems.
-On the other hand, it likely means more technical issues!
+Instead, it likely means more technical issues.

-Addressing this means testing different skills when hiring agents, such as the ability to be analytical and think outside the box.
+Addressing this means testing different skills when hiring, such as the ability to be analytical and think outside the box.

 To best serve your audience and avoid poor customer service, you need to be available on the channels your customers use the most.